 The Ghana Commodity Exchange is a private company limited by shares, structured as a Public Private Partnership, with the government of Ghana currently the sole shareholder.
 The aim of the exchange is to establish linkages between agricultural and commodity producers and buyers, to secure competitive prices for their products, assuring the market quantity and quality as well as timely settlement of their trade.

-Ghana Commodity Exchange’s Management team is led by Dr. Kadri Alfah, the CEO, Mrs. Tucci Goka Ivowi, Deputy CEO, Mr. Robert Dowuono Owoo, COO
+Ghana Commodity Exchange’s Management team is led by Mrs. Tucci Goka Ivowi, the CEO, Mr. Robert Dowuono Owoo, COO

 We are a regulated market that links buyers and sellers of commodities to trade by Rules, while we assure the market quantity and quality, timely delivery and settlement.